gokulmInfy/m2x-arduino/README.md

 UnoPost
 -------

 This example shows how to post temperatures to M2X.
-Before running this example, you will need to have a valid M2X Key, a feed ID and a stream name.
+Before running this example, you will need to have a valid M2X Key, a device ID and a stream name.
 The Arduino board needs to be configured like [this](http://cl.ly/image/3M0P3T1A0G0l).
 In this example, we are using an [Arduino Uno](http://arduino.cc/en/Main/arduinoBoardUno) board.
 If you are using other boards, keep in mind that we are reading from `A0` in the code and the wiring should be similar to this one shown in the illustration.

 UnoPostMultiple
 ---------------